-- Adjusted net income represents net income excluding the impact of (1) net gain (loss) on the tax receivable agreements (if any) and (2) net investment gain (loss) of investment products.
+- Adjusted net income represents net income excluding the impact of (1) net gain (loss) on the tax receivable agreements (if any), (2) net investment gain (loss) of investment products, and (3) the remeasurement of deferred taxes.
 Adjusted net income also reflects income taxes assuming the vesting of all unvested Class A share-based awards and as if all outstanding limited partnership units of Artisan Partners Holdings had been exchanged for Class A common stock of APAM on a one-for-one basis.
 Assuming full vesting and exchange, all income of Artisan Partners Holdings is treated as if it were allocated to APAM, and the adjusted provision for income taxes represents an estimate of income tax expense at an effective rate reflecting assumed federal, state, and local income taxes.
-The estimated adjusted effective tax rate was 23.5% for the periods presented. - Adjusted net income per adjusted share is calculated by dividing adjusted net income by adjusted shares.
+The adjusted effective tax rate was 24.1% and 23.5% for the 2019 and 2018 periods presented, respectively.
+The year-to-date impact of the change in the 2019 adjusted tax rate during the September 2019 quarter from 23.5% to 24.1% is reflected in adjusted net income for the three months ended September 30, 2019 (which results in an adjusted effective tax rate of 25.1% for the quarter).
+The Company currently expects the 2020 adjusted effective tax rate to be in the range of 24.5% to 25.0%. - Adjusted net income per adjusted share is calculated by dividing adjusted net income by adjusted shares.
 The number of adjusted shares is derived by assuming the vesting of all unvested Class A share-based awards and the exchange of all outstanding limited partnership units of Artisan Partners Holdings for Class A common stock of APAM on a one-for-one basis. - Adjusted EBITDA represents adjusted net income before interest expense, income taxes, depreciation and amortization expense.